Understanding Flood Insurance in the USA

 Homeowners in High-Risk Flood Areas

-If you live near coastal areas, rivers, or in floodplains, flood insurance isn’t just recommended—it’s essential.
+If you live near the coast, rivers, or floodplains, you really need flood insurance.

 Renters & Business Owners

-Flood insurance is not limited to homeowners.
-Renters can insure personal belongings, while businesses can protect assets and avoid devastating losses.
+Flood insurance isn’t just for homeowners.
+Renters can insure personal belongings, and businesses can protect their assets.

 What Does Flood Insurance Cover?